Hexagon Bio’s mission to identify medicines encoded in the global metagenome, and bring them to patients.

-The HEx platform for rapid production of Targeted Bioengineered Small Molecules (TBSMs) creates new chemical entities based on truly novel chemical scaffolds.
+The HEx platform for production of Targeted Bioengineered Small Molecules (TBSMs) creates new chemical entities based on novel chemical scaffolds.

-Fungi are similar to humans, sharing 6000 genes, all of which are potential therapeutic targets.
-Fungi have evolved medicines for human proteins over billions on years.
+Fungi are similar to humans, sharing 6000 genes, many of which are potential therapeutic targets.
+Fungi have evolved medicines for human proteins over billions of years.
 And while over 5 million fungi exist on Earth, only a few thousand species have been studied to date.